iisshaun/iisshaun-port/content/pages/index.md

         title: The HUD
         subtitle: ''
         text: >
-          Overview of the HUD in It's Only Money and insight on some of the creative decisions taken with the layout and how some of the elements came to be.
+          An overview of the HUD in It's Only Money and some insight of the creative decisions taken with the layout and how some of the elements came to be.
         featuredImage: